Last Updated on June 21, 2026 by Daniel Globe

 - Read your confirmation email and fix errors fast.

 If you skip these steps, you may arrive to a room that can’t fit everyone or lacks what you need.
+Stay alert, confirm every detail, and book with confidence.

 Frequently Asked Questions

-What Is the Pax Number of Passengers?
+What Is the PAX Number of Passengers?

-What Does Pax Stand for in Rental?
+What Does PAX Stand for in Rental?